humdrum-tools/humdrum-documentation/guide/ch08/index.md

 For most commands, it is possible to process more than one input file.
 These files are simply listed at the end of the command.
-For example, the following **grep** command searches for the string "McCartney" in the file `beatles` and in the file `wings`:
+For example, the following <span class="unix">grep</span> command searches for the string "McCartney" in the file `beatles` and in the file `wings`:

 ```bash